PalveronPalveronDocs

 Create from a template

-For Salesforce, Copilot, or ServiceNow, use the template endpoint to automatically create the server with recommended policies:
+For any of the 11 connector templates (Salesforce, Microsoft Copilot, ServiceNow, Slack AI, Teams Copilot, Zendesk AI, Intercom Fin, AWS Bedrock, Azure AI, Cursor, Claude Code), use the template endpoint to automatically create the server with recommended policies:

 curl -X POST /api/v1/mcp/servers/from-template \